pranath/blog/_posts/2021-04-04-ai-human-preferences.md

 In fact when we look at the other books with the lowest factor 1, on the far left of the chart, they pretty much are all John Grisham legal thriller books such as:

--The Pelican brief
+- The Pelican brief
--The Brethren
+- The Brethren
--The Summons
+- The Summons
--The Firm
+- The Firm

 Let's now consider what factor 1 might actually be about.
 Given most of these books, regardless of having a low or high value of factor 1, have all been popular and successful - popularity I would argue has nothing to do with what factor 1 is really about.